Dear Kettlebility Family,

 - We don’t recommend gloves: sweat makes latex slippery and therefore dangerous.

 - Instructors will wear masks; students will wear masks.

 - Students bring their kettlebells and any other equipment used to a cleaning station or left at your personal work station for Kettlebility staff to sanitize after each class.

 - Wash your hands again!

 - Take all your belongings with you when leaving the studio to minimize transmission risk (especially water bottles, towels, training clothes and masks.)

 - We have scheduled enough time between classes to sanitize and clean each student work area mat, all commonly touched surfaces, bathrooms, and training areas.

-As we carefully reopen our doors, we appreciate your help and look forward to getting stronger with you again in person.
+We appreciate your help and look forward to getting stronger with you again in person.
 We are better together!

 Thanks to everyone who continues to support us during this time.
 We promise to pay it forward..